nielskrijger/loaded/README.md

         console.log('Finished');
     });

 You can specify timers and multiple `beforeAll`, `afterAll` and `test` functions.
-See the detailed example for more information.
+See the detailed example below for more information.

 Test options
 ------------

 When creating a test you can pass an object with the following options:

- - `title`: an optional test title.
+ - `title`: a test title.
 Defaults to ''.
  - `iterations`: the number of iterations.
 Defaults to 1.
  - `concurrency`: the number of tests to run in parallel.
  - `errorHandler`: an error handling function called when an error is detected in `beforeAll`, `afterAll` or `test` functions.